-Our 2020-21 Annual Business Plan and financial statements have been based on a rate revenue increase of 1.9 per cent, excluding new building construction and separate rates.
-Th average (mean) value of properties in the City of Holdfast Bay for 2020-21 is \$632,532 with an average mean rate of \$1,550.
+The residential rate for 2020-21 has yet to be determined.
+Our Draft 2020-21 Annual Business Plan and financial statements have been based on a rate revenue increase of 2.4 per cent, which includes 0.8 per cent to cover the State Government increase in the Waste Levy and excludes new building construction and separate rates.
+The average (mean) value of properties in the City of Holdfast Bay in 2019-20 was \$630,090 with an average (mean) rate of \$1,529.